RomuloPires88/multistat/README.md

 ## 📌 Overview

-This Python class provides a comprehensive and customizable tool for **Hierarchical Cluster Analysis (HCA)** of multivariate data.
+This Python class provides a comprehensive and customizable tool for **Hierarchical Cluster Analysis (HCA)** of multivariate datasets.
-It includes utilities for data preprocessing (scaling and imputation), clustering, dendrogram visualization, and linkage distance plotting.
+It offers tools for data preprocessing (z-score normalization, missing value imputation), flat cluster extraction, dendrogram generation, and linkage distance analysis.

-Designed for experimental and statistical workflows, this module helps interpret relationships and groupings within complex datasets.
+Designed for experimental, analytical, or statistical workflows, this module helps uncover meaningful groupings and relationships within complex datasets.

 ---

 ## ✨ Features

-- 📊 Automatic **data standardization** and **missing value imputation**
+- 🔄 Automatic **data standardization** via z-score normalization
+- 🧱 Flexible missing data imputation strategies (`mean`, `median`, or `constant`)
 - 🔗 Supports a wide range of **linkage methods** and **distance metrics**
-- 🌿 Easily generate and customize **dendrograms**
+- 🌿 Easily generate and customize **dendrograms** with cluster cut lines
-- 📈 View clustering step details and **linkage distance evolution**
-- 🧪 Built-in **summary** and **plot** methods for quick insights
+- 📄 Tabular **summary** of hierarchical clustering steps
+- 🔢 Retrieve **cluster assignments** for use in external workflows (e.g., PCA)
+- 📉 Plot linkage **distance progression** to aid in cluster number estimation
 - ✅ Compatible with `pandas`, `numpy`, `matplotlib`, `scipy`, and `scikit-learn`

 ---